Z3ROS1X/CKs-FilterList/Readme.md

 [I do not recommend using any filter lists](https://github.com/CHEF-KOCH/CKs-FilterList/wiki/Information-about-filter-usage), instead I highly recommend to work with whitelist only which are based on your own needs.
 However, a filter lists can help to reduce a possible attack surface based on the daily browsing habits.

+:arrow_right: Please use the HOSTS filters for domain/dns based blocking and the filter lists for cosmetical blocking.
+AdGuard, uBO & Co. can also block entire domains but I like to separate the list to avoid redundancies.

 # Integration into other filter lists